-It’s small, but very detailed, Vulkan Scale Model’s Mark 6 tank.
+It’s small but very detailed, Vulkan Scale Model’s Mark 6 tank.
 I made it from February to March 2014.

 2 types of springs are in this kit and so many.
 Assembly is difficult.
 The instruction manual is like Dragon Models, detailed in a small area.
 There are many parts sizes of 1mm or less, but after reading the manual thoroughly, I can make it happily.

 Short and long sized springs are indistinguishable as just looking.
 At first, without considering the parts distinguish and I got blocked.
-In arranging right order and make it again.
+In arranging the right order and make it again.
 There are completely arranged.

 Although the British Tank Crew were supplied with new working clothes from around the Normandy-day ’44, before that, the uniform was the same as that of infantry.
 I suppose the Mark VI was mainly operated in the first half of WWII, these MiniArt crews were not matched.
-Of course we cannot say it’s wrong.
+Of course, we cannot say it’s wrong.
 This tank color is dark green so the North African campaign clothes tank crew also not suitable.

-Different point between tank working clothes and infantry uniform is chest pocket shape and tuck of pants, as long as I see.
+The different point between tank working clothes and infantry uniform is chest pocket shape and tuck of pants, as long as I see.
 MiniArt figure parts fitting of hand and foot are rough, many cases I make it roughly and detailed adjust after.

 I followed the color recipe of Khaki Green as the instruction, but it’s far from my image and box art.
 I mixed green and dark green for adjustment.
-Making same color is difficult so I made generous amount of it for re-touch later.
+Making the same color is difficult so I made a generous amount of it for re-touch later.
 In case I remain it, I use it for next time color mixing.